 Some of the best places to visit while in Penang.
 Just click on a picture for more information

 |94 mm||79 mm||142 mm||188 mm||272 mm||196 mm||191 mm||295 mm||401 mm||429 mm||302 mm||147 mm|

-One thing you should be aware of is that Penang does sometimes get affected by the smog that comes over from Sumatra Indonesia, where an annual burning of the forests causes waste amounts of smoke from the underlying peat.
+One thing you should be aware of is that Penang does sometimes get affected by the smog that comes over from Sumatra in Indonesia, where an annual burning of the forests causes huge amounts of smoke from the underlying peat.